pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2011.md

     }

-In this case, '#table', '#eqn', and '#document' are predefined macros, but it's easy enough to write a '#vennDiagram' macro if you needed it.
+In this case, `'#table'`, `'#eqn'`, and `'#document'` are predefined macros, but it's easy enough to write a `'#vennDiagram'` macro if you needed it.
 If this does interest anyone, the code is currently available at: